-If ADR Procedure No. 1 (District/Magistrate Judge) is selected: If the assigned district judge is to conduct a settlement conference, the parties must contact that district judge’s courtroom deputy and arrange a date and time for the settlement conference.
-The courtroom deputy will calendar the matter accordingly.
+If ADR Procedure No. 1 (District/Magistrate Judge) is selected: If the assigned district judge or magistrate judge is to conduct a settlement conference, the parties must contact that judge’s courtroom deputy and arrange a date and time for the settlement conference.

 If ADR Procedure No. 2 (Mediation Panel) is selected: Under General Order 11-10 , §3.8, the Panel Mediator volunteers his or her preparation time and the first three hours of the session.
 Thereafter, if the parties choose to continue the mediation, the Mediator may charge his or her market rate.

 The parties should first review the list of Panel Mediators on the Court website and confer regarding a Mediator upon whom they can agree.
 There are two lists: one, alphabetical by Panel Mediator and the other, by area of law.
-The website also contains personal profiles of the Panel Mediators.
+The website also contains professional profiles of the Panel Mediators.

 When the parties have agreed upon a Mediator, counsel with familiarity with the case must call the Mediator to obtain his or her consent to mediate the case within the time allowed by the Court.
 Counsel then e-file a Stipulation Regarding Selection of Mediator (ADR-02).
 Soon thereafter, the ADR Program will e-file a Notice of Assignment of Mediator (ADR-11).

-If the parties cannot agree on a Panel Mediator, they shall e-file an ADR-02 Stipulation requesting assignment of a Panel Mediator.
+If the parties cannot agree on a Panel Mediator, they must e-file an ADR-02 Stipulation requesting assignment of a Panel Mediator.
 The ADR Program will assign a Mediator from the area of law designated on the ADR-02 and e-file the Notice of Assignment of Mediator (ADR-11).